 individual discs will be pressed.

 Incoming tapes are checked prior to disc mastering.
-Originally, master tapes were requested supplied with a 5-bit cue code inserted electronically along their length, which was then converted during the disc mastering process to 24-bit address codes that make up the LD control and display signals (frames and chapters etc.).
-In practice, it turned out difficult for facility houses to encode the signals to the necessary standard and all such information is now put onto a computer disc and fed to the disc-mastering machine.
+Originally, master tapes were requested to be supplied with a 5-bit cue code, inserted electronically along their length, which was then converted during the disc mastering process to 24-bit address codes that make up the LD control and display signals (frames and chapters etc.).
+In practice, it turned out to be difficult for facility houses to encode the signals to the necessary standard and all such information is now put onto a computer disc and fed to the disc-mastering machine.

 master disc recorder is in effect an over sized and over powered disc player,